-The Governance, Nomination & Investment Committee evaluated the independence of each director nominee according to our Director Independence Policy and confirmed that 10 of the 11 are independent, and that all of the current members of the Audit & Conduct Review Committee and Management Resources Committee meet the additional independence requirements set out in that policy for membership on those committees.
+The Governance, Nomination & Investment Committee evaluated the independence of each director nominee according to our Director Independence Policy and confirmed that 11 of the 12 are independent, and that all of the current members of the Audit & Conduct Review Committee and Management Resources Committee meet the additional independence requirements set out in that policy for membership on those committees.
 Dean A. Connor is not independent because he is our CEO.

 The roles of the Chairman and the CEO are separate.
 The board believes that this separation increases the effectiveness of the board and facilitates enhanced oversight of management.
 James H. Sutcliffe is Chairman of the Board and an independent director.
+On February 15, 2017, Mr. Anderson was appointed to succeed Mr. Sutcliffe as Chairman of the Board following the annual meeting of common shareholders on May 10, 2017, subject to being re-elected by common shareholders at that meeting.
+Mr. Anderson is an independent director.
 Having an independent Chairman promotes strong board leadership, encourages open discussion and debate at board meetings, and avoids potential conflicts of interest.